-As part of its Vision to 'Make Australia the Safest Place in the World to Raise a Child', Bravehearts developed 'The 3 Piers' to Prevention Research Audit.
+As part of its Vision - to make Australia the safest place in the world to raise a child - Bravehearts developed The 3 Piers to Prevention Research Audit.
 The research is a culmination of 15 years intensive research into how to reduce the incidence and ultimately, prevent the occurrence, of child sexual assault.

-'The 3 Piers' to Prevention

-Educate - All children receive effective personal safety education

-Empower - All adults are trained, aware and motivated

-Protect - All systems of community and government engage effectively
+The 3 Piers to Prevention - Educate: All children receive effective personal safety education; Empower: All adults are trained, aware and motivated; Protect: All systems of community and government engage effectively.
+[Note: The 3 Piers description was updated slightly in March 2017.
+Please see 'About Bravehearts' section in the forward of this Research Paper for the current 3 Piers description.]

-'The 3 Piers' to Prevention form the solid foundation on which we elaborate specific performance indicators against a set of subjective benchmarks - targets we must reach if we are to effectively protect our children.
+The 3 Piers to Prevention (The 3 Piers) form the solid foundation on which we elaborate specific performance indicators against a set of subjective benchmarks - targets we must reach if we are to effectively protect our children.